EvanLiu2968/react-component/CONTRIBUTING.md

-# Element React Contributing Guide
+# React Component Contributing Guide

-We are very graceful that you are interested in contributing to `element-react`.
+We are very graceful that you are interested in contributing to `@evanliu2968/react-component`.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 ## Issue Guidelines